kurator-dev/kurator/docs/content/en/docs/Cluster operator/infra-api.md

 ---
-title: "Deploy Cluster with Infra API"
+title: "Deploy Cluster with Kurator Cluster API"
-linkTitle: "Deploy Cluster on Infra API"
+linkTitle: "Deploy Cluster with Kurator Cluster API"
 description: >
   The easiest way to deploy cluster with Kurator Infra API.
 ---